mids-w205-fund-of-data-eng/template-project-1/README.md

 Each project, including this one, will have it's own repo.

-Important:  in w205, we will NEVER MERGE!
+Important:  In w205, please never merge your assignment branch to the master branch.

 Using the git command line: clone down the repo, leave the master branch untouched, create an assignment branch, and move to that branch:
 - Open a linux command line to your virtual machine and be sure you are logged in as jupyter.